mberberich/Berberich_HarshaSedCH4_2019/data/README.md

 	|
 	|- code/                         # any programmatic code
 	|
-	|- results                       # all output from workflows and analyses
+	|- results/                      # all output from workflows and analyses
 	| |- tables/                     # xlsx version of tables generated with scripts
 	| |- figures/                    # figures
 	| +- supplementa_information/    # supplemental tables and figures